Costa Rica Coast to Coast | Bike Hike Kayak | Adventurous Ewe

 Please find below the breakdown of accommodation places during your adventure:

-• 5 nights in hotels
+• 5 nights in hotels or lodges

-• 4 nights in campsites
+• 5 nights in campsites

-• 1 night in family stay
+• 1 night in local cabin

-You’ll need to bring your own sleeping bag and sleeping mat some of the camping locations.
 We base our accommodation on a share and save basis (twin rooms) however if you would prefer your own room and tent, please let us know and we will make these arrangements for you according to availability.
 There is a single room supplement costs associated.

 Food & Drinks